dustinpfister/blog_posts/_posts/lodash_foreach.md

 ### 2.2 - Object keys

 To get array for each to work with any object there is making use of the static Object method known as [Object keys](/2018/12/15/js-object-keys/).
+This Object keys method will take an object as a first argument when calling it, and the return value of the method will then be a new array that contains the public key names of the object.
+So then because the return value is an array I can then use the array for each method off of the result of this.
+However the values will be key names not the values of the source object, however I can of course use these key names to get values from the source object in the body of the function that I give to array for each.

 ```js
 let a = {